Szabolcs Kilyén

-Szabolcs Kilyén (born 19 March 1998) is a Romanian professional footballer of Hungarian ethnicity who plays as a defender for AFC Odorheiu Secuiesc, on loan from Nyíregyháza Spartacus.
+Szabolcs István Kilyén (born 19 March 1998) is a Romanian professional footballer who plays as a defender for Liga II club Corvinul Hunedoara.

 Club career

 He spent his youth years at LPS Pitești and the Gheorghe Hagi Academy.
 He got his first professional contract from Viitorul Constanța at age 18 in 2016.
 In the four years that he stayed at the club he was mostly loaned to Liga II and Liga I sides.
 In 2020 he joined Vasas.

 International career

 At youth level he played for both the Romania under-17 and the Romania under-19 teams.

 He was member of the Székely Land squad that finished 4th at the 2018 ConIFA World Football Cup.